-Topic of learning Credits Achievement standard number Mode of assessment - External (November) or Internal (through the school year) Counts towards U.E reading Counts towards U.E writing Undertake brief development to address an issue within a determined context 4 91608 Internal Ν Ν Develop a prototype considering fitness for purpose in the broadest sense.
-6 91611 Internal Ν Ν Implement complex procedures to integrate parts using resistant materials to make a specified product 6 91620 Internal Ν Ν Demonstrate knowledge of common engineering materials 4 20799 Internal Ν Ν
+Topic of learning Credits Achievement standard number Mode of assessment - External (November) or Internal (through the school year) Counts towards U.E reading Counts towards U.E writing Develop a conceptual design considering fitness for purpose in the broadest sense 6 91610 Internal N N Demonstrate understanding of how technological modelling supports technological development and implementation 4 91612 Internal N N Implement complex procedures to integrate parts using resistant materials to make a specified product 6 91620 Internal N N Demonstrate knowledge of common engineering materials 3 29550 Internal N N

-Course costs: A base fee of \$100 is included in the school fees to cover the cost of "standard" metal and other consumable items such as paints (excluding spray), abrasives, gases and welding supplies etc. Additional items such as hinges, handles, catches, timber, upholstery and any other special materials or components must be sourced and supplied by the student.
+Course costs: A base fee of \$100 is included in the school fees to cover the cost of consumable items such as paints abrasives, gas and welding consumables.
+Metal for the construction of the student's project will be invoiced once a materials list has been developed, and the student decides what and how much they require.
+Additional items such as hinges, handles, catches, timber, upholstery and any other special materials or components must be sourced and supplied by the student.